• Home

 Insulating behind a radiator

-Summary: Learn how to insulate your radiators, place insulation behind radiators and reduce heat loss.
+Summary: Step by step guide and video showing how to insulate your radiators, place insulation behind radiators and reduce heat loss.

 Radiators that are fixed to an outside wall will lose up to 25% of the heat they produce if not insulated.
 The heat, energy and essentially money wasted due to this loss can be avoided quite easily.
 Few people take measures to prevent the heat waste as it is little known amongst homeowners.
 A simple, cheap radiator insulator can help to reduce this deficit.